ringcentral/ringcentral-faq/docs/errors.md

 | 400               | SUB-508       | Invalid event filters: [${filters}]                                                                                           |
 | 400               | SUB-509       | findSubscription only works with PubNub transport type                                                                        |
 | 405               | SUB-511       | Action not allowed for APNS subscription                                                                                      |

+### How to deal with "Unauthorized for this grant type" issue?

+It probably means your app doesn't support password authorization flow.
+Please logon https://developer.ringcentral.com and confirm that your app has the following configuration: https://cloud.githubusercontent.com/assets/733544/18026560/b93e5356-6c7d-11e6-92a9-d35d28325e69.png

+### How should I handle "Service is overloaded, please retry later"?

+Usually this error code along with HTTP 503 status can be returned when traffic is switched between our datacenters.
+It usually can happen at night time when API traffic is minimal and doesn't last longer than 10-15 seconds.
+In case of such error API also returns Retry-After HTTP header which indicates when client should retry the original request.